Structure Formation in the Early Universe: Introduction

 \section{Introduction}

 The global properties of our universe are very well described by a $\Lambda\textsc{cdm}$ model with a flat Friedmann-Lema\^\i tre-Robertson-Walker (\textsc{flrw}) metric within the context of the General Theory of Relativity.
-To explain structure formation after decoupling of matter and radiation in this model, one has to assume that before decoupling Cold Dark Matter (\textsc{cdm}) has already contracted to form seeds into which the baryons (i.e., ordinary matter) could fall after decoupling.
+To explain structure formation after decoupling of matter and radiation in this model, one has to assume that before decoupling Cold Dark Matter (\textsc{cdm}) has already contracted to form seeds into which the baryons, i.e., ordinary matter could fall after decoupling.
 In this article it will be shown that \textsc{cdm} did not contract faster than baryons before decoupling and that structure formation started off successfully only after decoupling.

-In the companion article\footnote{Section and equation numbers with a $\ast$ refer to sections and equations in the companion article~\cite{miedema:2014ada}.} it has been shown that there are two unique gauge-invariant quantities $\varepsilon_\een^{\text{gi}}$ and $n_\een^{\text{gi}}$ which are the real, measurable, perturbations to the energy density and the particle number density, respectively.
+In the companion article \cite{miedema:2014ada}\footnote{Section and equation numbers with a $\ast$ refer to sections and equations in the companion article.} expressions for the true, physical energy density and particle number density perturbations $\varepsilon_\een^\true$ and $n_\een^\true$ have been found.
 Evolution equations for the corresponding contrast functions $\delta_\varepsilon$ and $\delta_n$ have been derived for closed, flat and open \textsc{flrw} universes.
 In this article these evolution equations will be applied to a flat \textsc{flrw} universe in its three main phases, namely the radiation-dominated era, the plasma era, and the epoch after decoupling of matter and radiation.
 In the derivation of the evolution equations, an equation of state for the pressure of the form $p=p(n,\varepsilon)$ has been taken into account, as is required by thermodynamics.
-As a consequence, in addition to a usual second-order evolution equation (\ref{sec-ord}) for density perturbations, a first-order evolution equation (\ref{fir-ord}) for entropy perturbations follows also from the perturbed Einstein equations.
-This entropy evolution equation is absent in former treatments of the subject.
-Therefore, the system (\ref{subeq:final}) leads to further reaching conclusions than is possible from treatments in the literature.
+As a consequence, in addition to a second-order evolution equation~(\ref{sec-ord}) for density perturbations, a first-order evolution equation~(\ref{fir-ord}) for entropy perturbations follows also from the perturbed Einstein equations.
+The coefficients of the second-order evolution equation depend on the equation of state for the pressure and differs from equations found in the literature.
+The entropy evolution equation is absent in former treatments of the subject.
+Therefore, the system~(\ref{subeq:final}) leads to further reaching conclusions than is possible from treatments in the literature.